Location: Urubamba Valley, Cusco

 Harvest Season: Main Harvest April- July

-Historically (going back hundreds of years to pre colonizing times), Cuzco has been the region that has had the highest production of cacao in Peru.
-After colonization and commercialization of cacao in the Jungle departments (north of Peru: Amazonas, San Martin, Huánuco), Cuzco has falling in the production scale compared to the other departments (mainly because the other departments have scaled up dramatically their productions [as an alternative to coca plant harvesting]).
-The zone in Cuzco where cacao was traditionally from is the Urubamba valley… a very special valley.
-This is the main valley where the Incas would come from the Andes to reach the jungle.. this was their route into the jungle.
-It was also where they would meet the natives of the jungle for trade purposes.
-(This is also the Valley where the last Incan emperor (Manco Inca) fled to and hid when the conquistadors invaded Peru).
+Historically (going back hundreds of years to pre-colonizing times), Cusco has been the region that has had the highest production of cacao in Peru.
+After colonization and commercialization of cacao in the jungle departments (north of Peru: Amazonas, San Martin, Huánuco), Cusco has fallen in the production scale compared to the other departments - mainly because the other departments have scaled up dramatically their productions (as an alternative to coca plant harvesting).

 The zone in Cusco where cacao is traditionally from is the Urubamba valley and was the main valley where the Incas used to travel between the Andes mountains and Amazon jungle.
 It was also where they would meet the jungle natives for trade purposes.
 This is also the Valley where the last Incan emperor (Manco Inca) fled to and hid when the Spanish conquistadors invaded Peru.